-Dr. Rosen is a former Director of Wildlife, Fisheries and Coastal Resources for the Texas Parks and Wildlife Department.
+Dr. Rosen is a former Director of Wildlife, Fisheries, and Coastal Resources for the Texas Parks and Wildlife Department.
 He was also Executive Director of Oregon Department of Fish and Wildlife, where he served in the environmental cabinet of two governors.
 He has chaired the Gulf and Pacific States Marine Fisheries Commissions and was President of the Southeastern Association of Fish and Wildlife Agencies.
-He is a Certified Fisheries Professional and has been elected a Fellow of the American Institute of Fishery Research Biologists.
+He is a Certified Fisheries Scientist and has been elected a Fellow of the American Institute of Fishery Research Biologists.

 Dr. Rosen has degrees from Penn State, South Dakota State and the University of Massachusetts.
 He has work experience in both freshwater and coastal ecosystems.
 Before coming to The Meadows Center, he was responsible for workgroups conducting some of the largest coastal ecosystem restoration projects ever attempted on the Pacific Coast as director of the Western Regional Office for Ducks Unlimited.
 He also managed a workgroup responsible for wetland habitat inventory in northern climates, a project classifying habitat in up to 30 million acres per year in the boreal forests of Canada and Alaska.

 Dr. Rosen specializes in conservation organization management, leadership, fundraising, and advocacy.
 He has served in international, national, and regional executive leadership positions in three of the nation’s largest wetlands, fish, and wildlife conservation advocacy organizations: the National Wildlife Federation, Ducks Unlimited, and Safari Club International and its foundation.
-Rosen has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 500 articles, blogs and presentations on organizations, natural resources conservation, and policy.
+Rosen has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 500 articles, blogs, and presentations on organizations, natural resources conservation, and policy.
 He has often appeared before the US Congress and state legislative bodies to testify on environmental resource conservation matters.
 He recently wrote the book Money for the Cause: A Complete Guide to Event Fundraising published by Texas A&M University Press.
 It’s an easy to understand yet comprehensive textbook on fundraising for environmental causes.